The 1945 Jefferson nickels have value as both numismatic coins and as silver bullion. Keep reading to learn more about these coins.

 For the 1945 P series there is an overlap error variety.
 The error can be found on the reverse side of the coin.
 If the markings overlap each other then the coin is a double die error.

-The 1945 P nickel double die error coin is worth around $25 in very fine condition.
-In extremely fine condition the value is around $30.
-In uncirculated condition the price is around $100 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $350.
+The 1945 P nickel double die error coin is worth around $27 in extremely fine condition.
+In uncirculated condition the price is around $160 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $430.

 Grading System